WorldBank-Transport/DRIVER/doc/system-administration.md

 # System administration and troubleshooting

-The goal of this document is to provide enough information to allow a system administrator to maintain a production DRIVER system, and to aid in troubleshooting if something goes wrong.
-This assumes a production system has already been deployed using the default configuration.
+The goal of this document is to provide enough information to allow a system administrator to set up and maintain a production DRIVER system, and to aid in troubleshooting if something goes wrong.

+These instructions are designed to be run on a Linux- or Unix-like system.

 ## General system architecture